Downton Abbey: The Grand Finale

 Downton Abbey: The Grand Finale is a 2025 historical drama film directed by Simon Curtis from a screenplay by Julian Fellowes.
 It is the sequel to Downton Abbey: A New Era (2022) and the third and final film in the Downton Abbey franchise.
 Many of the original franchise's cast members, who also appeared in the previous two films, return.
 Paul Giamatti and Dominic West reprise their roles as Harold Levinson from the television series and Guy Dexter from the previous film, respectively, while Joely Richardson, Alessandro Nivola, Simon Russell Beale and Arty Froushan join the cast.

 Imelda Staunton, who portrays Maud, Lady Bagshaw in the previous film, stated in March 2024 that a third and final film in the Downton Abbey franchise was being planned, with the main cast set to return.
 Following the announcement of several cast members reprising their roles in May, filming began that month and concluded in August, with a net budget of $50 million.
 The official title was announced in March 2025.

 Downton Abbey: The Grand Finale was released by Focus Features on 12 September 2025.
-The film received positive reviews from critics and has grossed $101.4 million worldwide.
+The film received positive reviews from critics and has grossed $103.5 million worldwide.
+After the film's digital release, it peaked at number one on the UK Film Chart, going on to spend twenty-three weeks on the chart's Top 100; the film also peaked at number one for five weeks on the UK DVD chart.